 Qgis2threejs exporter window has Layers panel on the left side and preview on the right side.

-In this plugin, the word “export settings” means all configuration settings for a 3D scene, which consist of world settings, camera settings, each layer settings and so on.
+In this plugin, the word “export settings” means all configuration settings for a 3D scene, which consist of scene settings, camera settings, each layer settings and so on.
 You can configure them via Scene menu, Layers panel and Export to Web dialog.

 In the Layers panel, each layer item has a checkbox on its left.
 Check the checkbox to add the layer to current scene.
 To open layer properties dialog and configure settings for the layer, double-click on the layer item or click on Properties from context menu (right click menu).

 as the currently open project file if you are working with a project file.
 When you open the exporter later,

 the export settings of the project will be restored.